 Homeless and low-income veterans in Duval, Clay and Nassau counties deserve better: better care, better resources and a better future.

-Changing Homelessness works hard each day to make life better for homeless and low-income veteran families and single veterans living in Duval, Clay and Nassau counties through the Supportive Services for Veteran Families (SSVF) program.
+Each day, we work hard to make life better for low-income Veterans and their families living in Duval, Clay and Nassau counties.
+Funding is provided through the U.S. Department of Veterans Affairs, Supportive Services for Veteran Families (SSVF) program to promote housing stability.

 We connect homeless and low-income Veterans and their families with partner agencies through one central application process.